bigdatagenomics/mango/docs/jupyterWidgets/usage.rst

 Jupyter Widget Usage
 ====================

+The Mango widgets are Jupyter widgets built on `pileup.js <https://github.com/hammerlab/pileup.js>`__ .
+The widgets support visualizations for alignments, features, variants, and genotypes in a Jupyter Notebook.

 Installation
 ------------

-First, install bdgenomics.mango.pileup, a Jupyter Widget:
+First, install and enable bdgenomics.mango.pileup, a Jupyter Widget:

 .. code:: bash